 Option C: Upgrade GP and Get Cloud Sync

-This option lets you stay on-prem and stay on GP while still getting some of the AI and machine learning benefits of the cloud.
-It works through what we call “cloud sync.”
+This option lets you stay on GP while still getting some of the AI and machine learning benefits of the cloud.
+It works through what we call “Cloud Sync.”
 (You may also have heard Microsoft representatives talk about “GP Intelligence Cloud,” “Intelligent Cloud,” or “Intelligent Edge.”)

 To do this, you have to be on GP 2018 R2 or a later version, so you may need to upgrade.

 What Is a Cloud Sync?

 Cloud Sync means you take your data and replicate it in a read-only Business Central environment.
 Cloud Sync lets you